 - How did you best explain those hard concepts?

 - What hardware or configuration problems came up?

-When you consider these pieces of information you can draw conclusions on how you’ll train new users, how you’ll administer the software and what sorts of standards you’ll need to make BricsCAD run best in your environment.
-So, it turns out the proving grounds aren’t just a place to get software running, they are also a usability lab that assists you in optimizing the software for training future users.
+When you consider these pieces of information you can draw conclusions on how you’ll train new users, how you’ll administer the software, and what sorts of standards you’ll need to make BricsCAD run best in your environment.
+So, it turns out the proving grounds aren’t just a place to get the software running, they are also a usability lab that assists you in optimizing the software for training future users.

 Proving Ground Psychology